Work with a J-1 Visa lawyer and educate yourself in the United States.

 What is a Request for Evidence (RFE)?

 An RFE is made when the USCIS determines that an application needs additional documentation / evidence to determine an applicant's eligibility for the benefit sought.
 The request will indicate what evidence or information is needed for authorities to fully evaluate an application or petition.
-The immigration attorneys on LawTrades are available for hosting businesses and applicants who need assistance answering an RFE.
+The The J-1 Visa lawyers on LawTrades are available for hosting businesses and applicants who need assistance answering an RFE.

 Are family members of a J-1 visa holder entitled to a visa?